Basketball Hammer Play

 The hammer play or hammer set is one of the more common offensive sets used across basketball at all levels because of its simplicity.
 The San Antonio Spurs of the NBA used this play during their early 2000s dynasty as a staple of the offense and were the catalysts of it being so prevalent today.

 In the hammer, the ball begins the play on a wing either left or right and the ball handler gets a screen to take the ball towards the basket.
 On the other side of the court, the center or low post player sets a screen on the opposite wing defender, opening up a corner three pointer in a simple and easy play.
 There are more complex versions and plays that add onto this action, but the hammer is quite simple on its own.

 If this shot is taken away, the next offensive option would be the post player in the low post who previously set the screen for the current ball handler.
 If they aren’t open, usually a player will flash to the high post and around from the top of the key, creating two more passing options.

 If none of these look like good options, then the ball handler can drive to the rim and the original ball handler could be open in the opposite corner.
 As you can see, this simple action can create many good chances.

 Defensive Options from the Hammer

 The defense will have to recover from the initial screen and contest the corner three to start off with.
-After this, the primary defender must stay in front and contest any shooting opportunities from the ball handler while the other defenders must rotate into the passing lanes to limit the good chances the offense can create.
-Especially around the rim they must deny and keep in front of their offensive players at all times.
+After this, the primary defender must stay in front and contest any shooting opportunities from the ball handler, while the other defenders must rotate into the passing lanes to limit the good chances the offense can create.
+They must deny and keep in front of their offensive players at all times, especially around the rim.
 Once the initial screen occurs, it’s difficult to do anything except play the best defense possible and react to the next offensive action.